Search Jobs In Tulare

 Knowledge of:

-• Basic supervisory principles and practices.
+• Record keeping principles and procedures.

-• Computer applications related to the work, including computer-aided drafting concepts and applications.
+• Computer applications related to the work.

 • Techniques for dealing effectively with the public, vendors, contractors, and City staff, in person and over the telephone.

-• Techniques for providing a high level of customer service to public and City staff, in person, and over the telephone.
+• Techniques for providing a high level of customer service to public and City staff, in person and over the telephone.

 Ability to: